 For patient appointments, please ask your primary care provider or pediatrician to make a referral.

 Health care providers, please visit our referral page to refer your patient to this service.

 Infants and young children with medical complexity include those with:

 - Moderate to severe chronic lung disease.

-- Dependence on technology such as a ventilator or feeding tube.
+- Dependence on such technology as a tracheostomy, ventilator, feeding tube, ostomy or ventriculoperitoneal shunt.

-- Chronic conditions involving three or more organ systems requiring sub-specialty follow-up.
+- Chronic medical conditions that involve three or more organ systems and require subspecialty follow-up.

 - Cerebral palsy.